 On this page you will find information about the University of Kentucky Research response to COVID-19 and the University of Kentucky Resumption of Research Phased Plan.
-We are currently in Phase 1.
 During Phase 1, when only essential research is allowed on-campus, a Waiver is required.
 During Phases 2-4, a Plan is required for all research and creative activities to conduct their work safely.
 Details for all these Phases are found in the Plan link below, along with COVID-19-related guidance and links for relevant Research Support Units.

 UK Resources for Researchers